Joe Rogan Onnit creatine 5 g: What science actually shows

 Conditions linked to it

-Adopting a heavy supplementation strategy like the joe rogan supplements protocol can influence several medical conditions, both positively and negatively.
+Adopting a heavy supplementation strategy like a podcast-style supplements protocol can influence several medical conditions, both positively and negatively.

 Hypogonadism (Low Testosterone).
 This is a common topic in men’s health conversations, and Rogan has discussed using clinician prescribed TRT rather than supplements alone.
-Clinical hypogonadism is diagnosed based on symptoms plus consistently low early-morning testosterone on repeat testing, using reliable assays and lab-specific reference ranges.[6],[7] Guidelines generally recommend confirming low testosterone with at least two morning measurements on different days, because levels vary day to day and can be affected by illness, sleep, calorie intake, alcohol, and medications.[6],[7] According to the American Urological Association, total testosterone below 300 ng/dL is a reasonable threshold to support the diagnosis in the right clinical context, but it is not an automatic trigger for treatment on its own.[6]
-Other guidelines emphasize “unequivocally and consistently low” values plus symptoms, and they highlight that assay methods and reference ranges matter.[7]
-When total testosterone is borderline or doesn’t match symptoms, clinicians may consider repeat testing, evaluating reversible contributors, and assessing free testosterone in select situations, such as when SHBG is likely abnormal (for example with obesity, thyroid disease, liver disease, or certain medications).[6],[7] If low testosterone is confirmed, evaluation is individualized and typically includes LH/FSH to help distinguish primary vs secondary causes, plus targeted testing (for example prolactin or iron studies) when indicated.[6],[7] Treatment decisions should be made with a qualified clinician: TRT can improve sexual symptoms and some quality of life measures in appropriately diagnosed men, but it can suppress spermatogenesis and requires monitoring.
+Clinical male hypogonadism requires persistent symptoms plus consistently low early-morning testosterone on repeat testing, using reliable assays and lab-specific reference ranges.[6]
+[7] American Urological Association and Endocrine Society guidelines generally recommend confirming low testosterone with at least two morning measurements on different days, because levels vary day to day and can be affected by illness, sleep, calorie intake, alcohol, and medications.[6]
+[7] Using Veedma’s thresholds, total testosterone below about 350 ng/dL or free testosterone below about 100 pg/mL (10 ng/dL) is generally considered low, while roughly 350 to 450 ng/dL is borderline and must be interpreted with symptoms rather than used as an automatic trigger for treatment.[6]
+[7] Diagnosis and treatment decisions rely on persistent symptoms plus repeat early-morning total testosterone by LC-MS/MS and direct free testosterone by Equilibrium Dialysis, with LH and FSH measured at the same time and targeted testing added when indicated.[6]
+[7] If low testosterone is confirmed, evaluation is individualized and typically includes further testing to help distinguish primary vs secondary causes, plus targeted studies such as prolactin or iron testing when indicated.[6]
+[7] Treatment decisions should be made with a qualified clinician: TRT is generally reserved for primary hypogonadism, or for secondary or functional hypogonadism after Enclomiphene is not appropriate or does not work, especially because TRT suppresses gonadotropins and fertility; in appropriately diagnosed men it can improve sexual symptoms and some quality of life measures, but it requires monitoring.
 According to the Endocrine Society Clinical Practice Guideline, clinicians should confirm the diagnosis with repeat morning testing and evaluate the cause before starting testosterone therapy.[7]
-For men who want to preserve fertility, clinicians may prioritize reversible contributors (sleep, weight, medications, alcohol, untreated sleep apnea) and, in select cases, consider fertility-preserving medical options such as hCG or SERMs (for example clomiphene or enclomiphene).
-These approaches are often off-label in many regions and should be managed by a specialist with clear goals and monitoring.[6],[7] Many men with low testosterone and low or inappropriately normal LH/FSH (relative to the lab’s reference ranges) have a secondary (pituitary/hypothalamic) pattern rather than primary testicular failure, and the workup and treatment approach can differ especially when fertility is a priority.
+For men who want to preserve fertility, clinicians may prioritize reversible contributors (sleep, weight, medications, alcohol, untreated sleep apnea) and, in select cases, consider fertility-preserving medical options such as hCG or Enclomiphene.
+Enclomiphene is generally the preferred first-line option for secondary or functional hypogonadism, especially when fertility or testicular function matters.
+These approaches are often off-label for male hypogonadism in many jurisdictions, and availability and regulation vary, so they should be managed by a specialist with clear goals and monitoring.[6]
+[7] Many men with low testosterone and low or inappropriately normal LH/FSH (relative to the lab’s reference ranges) have a secondary (pituitary/hypothalamic) pattern rather than primary testicular failure, and the workup and treatment approach can differ especially when fertility is a priority.

 Renal (Kidney) Stress.
 A common concern with high-protein and creatine diets is kidney health.
 However, extensive research has debunked the myth that creatine damages healthy kidneys.
 For men with pre-existing chronic kidney disease (CKD), caution is warranted.
 High protein intake increases glomerular filtration rate (GFR), which is a normal adaptive response in healthy men but can accelerate damage in those with compromised renal function.[4]
 A 2016 crossover study in the Journal of Nutrition and Metabolism found no harmful effects from a high-protein diet in resistance-trained males over a year, which supports the idea that “risk” depends heavily on baseline kidney health.[4]